Diego López (footballer, born August 1974)

-Luis Diego López Breijo ([lwisˈðjeɣo ˈlopes]; born 22 August 1974) is a Uruguayan former footballer who played as a defender and manager.
+Luis Diego López Breijo ([lwisˈðjeɣo ˈlopes]; born 22 August 1974) is a Uruguayan football manager and former player who played as a defender.
+He was recently the manager of River Plate Montevideo.

-His career was intimately connected with Cagliari in Italy, for which he appeared in over 300 competitive games in 12 years.
+His career was intimately connected with Cagliari in Italy, for which he appeared in over 300 competitive games in 12 years, playing as a defender.
 Internationally, he represented Uruguay in two Copa América tournaments.

 López served as Cagliari's manager in two spells, as well as three other Serie A clubs.
 In 2018, he won the Uruguayan Primera División for Peñarol.

 Playing career

 Club

 Born in Montevideo, López started playing professionally with local Club Atlético River Plate.
 Two years later he signed with Racing de Santander in Spain, playing 39 La Liga games in his debut season but receiving nine yellow cards and three red in the process; in Cantabria, he shared teams with compatriots Fernando Correa and José Zalazar.

 López moved to Italy in 1998 and joined Cagliari Calcio, recently promoted to Serie A. During his first seven seasons in Sardinia, with the exception of his first year – only one match – he never made less than 26 league appearances and spent four years (2000–04) in the second division, also being eventually awarded team captaincy.

-On 14 April 2009, following a tunnel brawl with ACF Fiorentina's Felipe Melo in a 1–2 away loss, both López and the Brazilian received a five-match ban.
+On 14 April 2009, following a tunnel brawl with ACF Fiorentina's Felipe Melo in a 2–1 away loss, both López and the Brazilian received a five-match ban.
 In July, one month shy of his 35th birthday, he signed a one-year contract with Cagliari.
 In the 2009–10 campaign the veteran contributed 18 games as his team again managed to avoid relegation, after finishing in 16th position.

 On 9 September 2010, after not being called up to Cagliari's 2010–11 pre-season camp, López announced his retirement from professional football, having appeared in 344 official matches for his main club.